root-project/jsroot/docs/HttpServer.md

 While POST data in request used to transfer list of multiple reqeusts, it is not possible to submit such kind of requests, which themselvs require data from POST block.

+To use 'multi.json' request from the JavaScript, one should create special 'POST' HTTP request and properly parse it.
+JSROOT provides special method to do this:

+     var xhr = JSROOT.NewHttpRequest("your_server/multi.json?number=3", "multi", function(res) {
+        if (!res) return;
+        for (var n=0;n<res.length;++n) {
+           console.log('Requested element ', res[n]._typename);
+           // JSROOT.draw('drawid', res[n], 'hist');
+        }
+     });
+     xhr.send("Files/job1.root/hpx/root.json\nFiles/job1.root/hpxpy/root.json\nFiles/job1.root/hprof/root.json\n");

+Here arguemnt "multi" identifies, that server response should be parsed with `JSROOT.parse_multi` function, which correctly interprets JSON code, produced by multi.json request.
+When sending such request to the server, one should provide list of objects names and not forget "?number=N" parameter in the request URL string.